Fournux/tauri-vs-electron/README.md

-# tauri-vs-electron
+# Tauri vs Electron framework
-A comparison of the two frameworks: is Tauri a better choice than electron in 2021?
+## Is Tauri a better choice than electron in 2021?